loubruness/DevOpsM1/README.md

 In this stage, we execute the docker compose build command in the jenkins-agent.
 This will execute the docker-compose.yml file present in the github repository, and will build the images necessary to execute the application.
 Once again, when the images are built we send a Slack notification.

 #### Tests
 In this stage, we start by creating a container specially for running the tests.
 To do so, we use the image 'mcr.microsoft.com/dotnet/sdk:8.0' to be able to execute the tests of the app we chose.
-In this container we execute the command ``docker test`` that will directly execute the tests present in the 'tests' directory of the git repository.
+In this container we execute the command ``dotnet test`` that will directly execute the tests present in the 'tests' directory of the git repository.
 We get the exit code of the command and act accordingly : if at least one test failed, we make the result of the pipeline a Failure and abort it.
 Else, we send a Slack notification to indicate that all the tests have been passed successfully.
+With the actual set up the tests will always pass, if you want to test a pipeline with tests that will fail you may use

 #### Push Images to Registry
 If the tests passed, we push the images we built earlier inside our local registry (represented by the private_registry container).
 To do so, we use the ``docker tag`` command to give a tag to the images we built and ``docker push`` to actively push them into the registry.
 Then, we send a Slack notification to indicate that this stage is completed.

 #### Deploy
-Using the local registry in which we just pushed the images, we run the containers by using the command ``docker compose up -d`` (the -d is used to execute it without debugging).
+Using the local registry in which we just pushed the images, we run the containers by using the command ``docker compose up -d`` (the -d is used to run the containers in the background).
+Since we are always using the docker socket of the host, docker compose up -d creates new containers on the host for the deployed app.
+This would have been the same if we executed docker compose up -d in a container that represented our deployment server.
 ![image](https://github.com/loubruness/DevOpsM1/assets/94390007/c7b2f03e-55e4-4bd7-a46a-93930834374c)
 This command creates a distinct network with 3 different containers : eshopwebmvc-1 that contains the front-end of the app and is mapped to the port 5106 of the host machine, eshoppublicapi-1 that contains the API (aka back-end) of the app and is mapped on the port 5200 of the host machine, and sqlserver-1 that contains the database server and is mapped on the port 1433 of the host machine.
 Once this is done, we send a notification to Slack with the link to access the front-end of the app we deployed.